chantastic/sites/pages/index.md

 ```

 Avoid forwarding non-DOM `props` to components.
-Destructuring assignment is is popular because it gives you a way to separate component-specific props from DOM/platform-specific attributes.
+Destructuring assignment is popular because it gives you a way to separate component-specific props from DOM/platform-specific attributes.

 ```jsx
 function Greeting({ name, ...platformProps }) {